 I like to go shopping at my parents’ house (yes, you read that correctly).
 My mom has kept so much over the years in their attic that a lot of times when there is something I need she already has it stored in there, which is amazing because she’s saved me a ton of money!
 When I told her my plans for a faux chalkboard and that I need a large frame she led me to the beloved attic.
 And that’s where I found this frame:

-The best way I knew how to put the actual chalkboard on the wall was to hang up the picture frame and then mark the inside of the frame with chalk (which is a great way to hang pictures by the way, because it just rubs off verses a pencil).
-Next, with painters tape I went around the chalk marks and taped about ½ an inch off from them to ensure that the edge of the “chalkboard” would be hidden.
+- Then, with painters tape I went around the chalk marks and taped about half an inch off from them to ensure that the edge of the “chalkboard” would be hidden.

-After that I wiped it down with a dry rag and hung up my frame!
+- Finally, wipe it down with a dry rag and hung up your frame!

 Until next time,